Weakly Inscribed Polyhedra: Introduction

+Steiner also defined that a polyhedron is \emph{circumscribed} to a surface if all its facets are tangent to the surface.
+We will see that circumscription and inscription are closely related through polarity, hence we only need to focus on one of them.

-Steiner's problem stayed open for nearly a century.
+Steiner's problem remained entirely open for nearly a century.
 There were even beliefs~\cite{bruckner1900} that every simplicial polyhedron is strongly inscribable in a sphere.
 The first polyhedra without any strongly inscribed realization were discovered in 1928 by Steinitz~\cite{steinitz1928}.

-Hodgson, Rivin and Smith~\cite{hodgson1992} gave a characterization for the combinatorial types of polyhedra that are strongly inscribable in a sphere.
-They view the sphere as the ideal boundary of the projective model of the hyperbolic space, so that strongly inscribed polyhedra become hyperbolic ideal polyhedra.
-The characterization is then formulated in terms of hyperbolic exterior dihedral angles.
-More specifically, a polyhedron is strongly inscribable in a sphere if and only if one can assign weights (angles) to the edges subject to a family of equalities and inequalities.
-Hence strong inscribability in the sphere can be determined by solving a feasibility problem.

-Rivin~\cite{rivin1994} also gave another characterization in terms of the metric induced on the boundaries of ideal hyperbolic polyhedra.
-More specifically, every complete hyperbolic metric of finite area on an $n$-times punctured sphere can be isometrically embedded as the boundary of a $n$-vertices polyhedron strongly inscribed to a sphere, viewed as an ideal hyperbolic polyhedron (possibly degenerate and contained in a plane).

-Other quadratic surfaces were mostly ignored until very recently.
-There are three quadratic surfaces in $\RRP^3$ up to projective transformation: the sphere, the one-sheeted hyperboloid, and the cylinder.
-Danciger, Maloni and the second author~\cite{danciger2014} characterized the combinatorial types of polyhedra that are strongly inscribable in a one-sheeted hyperboloid or in a cylinder.
-This characterization is based on the possible dihedral angles of ideal polyhedra in the Anti-de Sitter space (for the one-sheeted hyperboloid) or in the ``half-pipe'' space (for the cylinder; see \cite{danciger:ideal, danciger:transition}).
-For the one-sheeted hyperboloid, they also describe the possible induced metrics on the boundary of those ideal polyhedra in the Anti-de Sitter space.

-\begin{remark} The definition in~\cite{danciger2014} is slightly stronger than ours.
-They require that $P \cap S$ consists of exactly the vertices of $P$.
-The two definitions are equivalent only when $S$ is the sphere.
-Otherwise, it is possible that some edges of $P$ are contained in $S$. \end{remark}

-All these works, like many others, are about strong inscription.
-Steiner's original definition seems to be overlooked.
-For the sphere, Steiner's definition recently reappeared after a long detour.

-Schulte~\cite{schulte1987} considered higher dimensional generalizations of Steiner's problem in Euclidean space, namely $d$-dimensional polytopes with all the $k$-dimensional faces tangent to the sphere.
-It reduces to the strong inscription when $k=0$.
-He then followed an idea of Grünbaum and Shephard~\cite{grunbaum1987}, and defined a weaker version requiring only affine hulls of the $k$-faces to be tangent to the sphere.
-But since he worked in Euclidean space, the weak version with $k=0$ coincides with the strong inscription.
+It was realized much later that the cube with one vertex truncated cannot be inscribed to any quadric.
+This follows from the well-known fact that if seven vertices of a cube lie on a quadric, so does the eighth one~\cite[Section~3.2]{bobenko2008}; see~\cite[Example~4.1]{chen2017} for a complete argument.